Daniel-CG-Wright/ExamPaperProject/README.md

 ## Dependencies (already installed on school PCs):
 - PyQT5
 - python-docx

-To run the pdf parsing (not for end user use):
 - PyPDF2

 Made with Python 3.10, but should be backward compatible for a few versions.